Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Experiments

-\Cref{tab:computation_times} compares the computation times per control step, evaluated for \num{100} samples on a single core of an Intel Xeon Platinum 8358 processor.
-The implementation uses PyTorch and can be further accelerated through parallelization.
+\paragraph*{Computation Time Comparison} \Cref{tab:computation_times} compares the computation times per control step, evaluated for \num{100} samples.
 Standard \ac{MPPI} is the fastest method due to its non-iterative nature.
 Crucially, all iterative methods exhibit similar computation times, confirming that the proposed deterministic sampling scheme incurs no additional computational overhead.